agabor/docs/_includes/dotnet/objects.md

 await gameScore.SaveAsync();
 ```

 After this code runs, you will probably be wondering if anything really happened.
-To make sure the data was saved, you can look at the Data Browser in your app on Parse.
+To make sure the data was saved, you can look at the Data Browser in your app on MSG.
 You should see something like this:

 ```javascript
 objectId: "xWMyZ4YEGZ", score: 1337, playerName: "Sean Plott", cheatMode: false, createdAt:"2011-06-10T18:33:42Z", updatedAt:"2011-06-10T18:33:42Z"
 ```

 There are two things to note here.
 You didn't have to configure or set up a new Class called `GameScore` before running this code.
-Your Parse app lazily creates this Class for you when it first encounters it.
+Your MSG app lazily creates this Class for you when it first encounters it.

-There are also a few fields you don't need to specify that are provided as a convenience. `ObjectId` is a unique identifier for each saved object. `CreatedAt` and `UpdatedAt` represent the time that each object was created and last modified in your Parse Server.
-Each of these fields is filled in by Parse, so they don't exist on a `ParseObject` until a save operation has completed.
+There are also a few fields you don't need to specify that are provided as a convenience. `ObjectId` is a unique identifier for each saved object. `CreatedAt` and `UpdatedAt` represent the time that each object was created and last modified in your MSG Server.
+Each of these fields is filled in by MSG, so they don't exist on a `ParseObject` until a save operation has completed.

 ## Data Types

 So far we've used values with type `string` and `int` assigned to fields of a `ParseObject`.
-Parse also supports `double`, `DateTime`, and `null`.
+MSG also supports `double`, `DateTime`, and `null`.
 You can also nest `IDictionary<string, T>` and `IList<T>` objects to store more structured data within a single `ParseObject`.
 Overall, the following types are allowed for each field in your object:

 * String => `string`
 * Number => primitive numeric values such as `double`s, `long`s, or `float`s